Art History (ARH)

 Course usage information

-This course is a survey of the art and architecture of the ancient Greek world, encompassing works throughout the ancient Mediterranean and Near East from the Bronze Age through the Hellenistic period.
+This course is a survey of ancient Greek art and architecture through the Hellenistic period, encompassing works throughout the ancient Mediterranean and Near East.

 Course usage information